sigma-s/100-Days-of-Code/log.md

 - JavaScript Arrays practice
 - JavaScript forEach() lessons and practice
 - Created array for Gen 1 Pokemon on my Pokedex (so each one can be indexed by number).
 Also, added bootstrap and began styling.
-- Added tweeks to portfolio
+- Added tweaks to portfolio

 **Thoughts:**
 Today's JavaScript lessons (forEach) were a bit tricky.
 I'm feeling alright with 'while' and 'for' loops, but I'm a bit hazy on the forEach concept.
 I'll more than likely watch these videos again and get more practice tomorrow.

 Also, I'm ready to start making some apps!
-I was excited about the JavaScript 30 challange weeks ago, but I quickly saw that I needed more JavaScript training.
+I was excited about the JavaScript 30 challenge weeks ago, but I quickly saw that I needed more JavaScript training.
 I'm itching to get started on the JavaScript Drum Kit.
 I may take another look at it next week.

 **Link to tweet:** [MightyJoeW Day 23] (https://twitter.com/MightyJoeW/status/835006956653920257)